 Students must bring basic drawing equipment (HB pencil, eraser, pencil sharpener) to every lesson.
 Students must provide an old shirt or t-shirt to cover and protect their uniform.
-Students may wish to have their own sewing items; however this is not a requirement.
+It would be beneficial for students to have access to their own sewing essentials at home, ie needles, coloured threads, embroidery floss, embroidery hoop.